Beauma/dpiTracker/README.md

 - "type" — Zoom?, irl?, etc
 - "notnots" — A JSON array of not nots.
 Considering making a collection for these.

+## /get-all-dpis
+Gets all the dpis with a GET request.

+## /get-all-notnots
+Gets all the unique notnots with a GET request.

 # AWS Server Information